Alison Erazmus Photography and Art, STL

 Olio Goods (Judy Lee Gehrke-Gilbert) Denver, CO

-Olio Goods is hand turned wood and horsehair tassel necklaces and a variety of home accessories including bud vases.
+Olio Goods is hand turned wood and horsehair tassel necklaces and shaving brushes and a variety of home accessories including vases and kegerator tap handles.

 Rugged Beauty, MN

 We Are Rugged Beauty.
 We designed our brand to represent the expectations, values and lifestyles of the women who inspired it's creation.
 As a result, our nail polish is free from ten harsh chemicals and is made here in the USA.
 It's both vegan and free from all animal testing.
 We have lively collections that represent the various lifestyles our customers embody which contain a wide variety of color palettes for women of all skin tones and ages.
 Being of the highest integrity, these polishes go on easily, dry quickly and are incredibly durable.

 (Sarah Smith Shoot Mixed Media (Sarah Shoot), CARBONDALE, IL

 Mixed Media for the Home and Body.
 I am a gatherer.
 I am always searching for found objects to use on future pieces.
 My obsession with rust and texture inspires my mixed media collages and jewelry.
 I create my work in our 1890"s farmhouse in beautiful southern Illinois.
 I graduated in 2000 from SIUC with a BFA focused in Fiber Art.
 Since then I have been creating mixed media work that can be found in shops and art fairs throughout the midwest.

 Sennit + Sauvage (Allyson Bailey Wilmowski), STL MO

 Sennit + Sauvage (pronounced like Senate and Sew-vaʒ ) is a handcrafted collection of leather goods and textiles for wear and decor.
 My theory-- that being handmade does not mean an item shouldn't be held to a high quality standard-- guides everything I create.